cielo24/Docs/api/source/job_control/get_elementlist.rst

 Get ElementList
 ===============

-Get the fully detailed ElementList in JSON format.
+Get the ElementList for a job.
+The job must have completed transcription before a caption can be downloaded.

 **HTTP Method**